 This class focuses on the study of the human figure, with particular emphasis on the importance of draftsmanship.
-Students are encouraged to design pictures that will focus on the figure, while at the same time being attentive to the relationship of color and tonal values throughout the picture.
+Students will learn how to better compose pictures that focus on the figure, while at the same time being attentive to the relationship of color and tonal values throughout the picture.
 Light is studied for its effect on the large planes of the body, for the ways in which it models and clarifies anatomical form, and for its contribution to the richness of color that gives life to the figure.
 Students may work in any media.
 We will discuss the challenges of longer posed works through individual critiques and in-class demonstrations.
 This class works from both clothed and nude models.
-Poses may run for several weeks, and as long as eight consecutive sessions.
+Poses will vary in length.

-Mr. Weiss has had one-man exhibitions at the Boca Raton Museum of Art, the Lyme Academy College of Fine Arts, and galleries in New York, Massachusetts, Connecticut, New Jersey, and Maine.
-His paintings are represented in numerous public, private, and corporate collections, including the New Britain Museum of American Art (CT); the University of North Carolina at Chapel Hill; Northeastern University (Boston, MA); Brigham and Women’s Hospital (Boston, MA); Pfizer, Inc. (Groton, CT); the State Capitol Building (Hartford, CT); New London County Courthouse (CT); Debevoise & Plimpton (New York City); and the Harvard Club of New York City.
+Jerry Weiss has had one-man exhibitions at the Boca Raton Museum of Art, the Lyme Academy College of Fine Arts, and galleries in New York, Massachusetts, Connecticut, New Jersey, and Maine.
+His paintings are represented in numerous public, private, and corporate collections, including the New Britain Museum of American Art, Boca Raton Museum of Art, and the Harvard Club of New York City.